opencryptoki/opencryptoki/README.md

     $ pkcsconf -I -c
 ```

-In this version of openCrypoki, the default SO PIN is `87654321`.
-This should be
+In this version of openCryptoki, the default SO PIN is `87654321`.
+This should
-changed to a different PIN value before use.
+be changed to a different PIN value before use.

 You can change the SO PIN by running pkcsconf: